 Despite the lockdown restrictions in place, your bins will still be collected, and we're still able to answer your calls.
 Stay safe, stay home and if you go out for any of the 6 reasons, remember your mask.

 A ward is an electorate that is represented by a single councillor.
 Each ward must be approximately the same size (by number of voters) and have identifiable and unifying characteristics.

 Meet the councillors

-Refer to the map on this page to get a overview of the area covered by each ward.
+Refer to interactive map to get an overview of the area covered by each ward

 By law, every council must be reviewed every 12 years.

-In 2019, after consultation with the community, the VEC recommended that we increase to 9 single councillor wards.
+In 2019, after community consultation, the VEC recommended that we change the number of wards from 7 to 9 single councillor wards.
 View the VEC's recommended structure.